gmlewis/bible-codes/TheLittleBook.md

 Run to me, my children, as great wrath and great destruction shall come upon your nation, and many nations shall soon be shaken to the ground.
 Oh, that you would turn to me and understand your times.
 Out of the coming destruction the false one will rise, as he seduces many with a lying tongue and will show many false wonders and lying signs.
 Even now his armies have walked into your cities and filled your streets.
 Fear them not.
 Some of them will achieve salvation.
 The chaff shall be given to the fires.
 Great trouble shall come on this world suddenly.
 Suddenly shall their calamity fall on them, and they shall not escape.
 It is the last hour.
 Be ye not partakers of her plagues; come out of her, my people, as the great whore has been judged, and her calamity shall come upon her in one hour.
 The great merchants who trafficked her sorceries shall fall into great distress, and the smoke of her burning will be for all to see.
 The world’s merchants will bewail her calamity from afar off.
 But I have plans for you, my people.
 Your life is hid in me.
 Though I have tested you for a season, I have refined you as gold in a refiner’s fire.
 Come out of her!
 Awake to righteousness and sin not.
 Purify yourselves in my atoning blood.
 Weep and howl over your transgressions; turn from your sins with your full heart.
 I am he that tries the hearts of men; you can hide nothing from me.
 Come to me without deceit.
 Come to me honestly and openly, and I will sup with you and will set a place at my table for you.
 Soon the Bride shall be gathered, sooner than you may think.
 When my Bride is caught up in the air, the restrainer shall be loosed, and no evil thing shall be withheld from natural man.
 And they will openly follow the lusts and evils in their hearts; therefore, great judgment shall come upon them, and it shall not be remedied.
 Turn to me, Jesus Christ!
 Call upon my name while I may be found!
 Even during the great day of destruction, my name will bring salvation to those who call.
 Come to me now and come out from her, as time is almost out.
 The armies of heaven are readied, waiting for the trumpet.
-I am the chief cornerstone they reject, thinking they are free.
+I am the chief cornerstone they reject, thinking they are free.
-I am the way, the truth and the life: the true way to the Father that brings salvation and freedom.
+I am the way, the truth and the life: the true way to the Father that brings salvation and freedom.
-I am he that tries the hearts of men; you can hide nothing from me.
+I am he that tries the hearts of men; you can hide nothing from me.
 ACTS
-2:16 But this is that which was spoken by the Prophet Joel, 2:17 A nd it shall come to pass in the last days (saith God) I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams:
+2:16 But this is that which was spoken by the Prophet Joel, 2:17 A nd it shall come to pass in the last days (saith God) I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams:
-2:18 And on my servants, and on my handmaidens, I will pour out in those days of my Spirit, and they shall prophesy:
+2:18 And on my servants, and on my handmaidens, I will pour out in those days of my Spirit, and they shall prophesy:
-2:19 A nd I will shew wonders in heaven above, and signs in the earth beneath: blood, and fire, and vapor of smoke.
+2:19 A nd I will shew wonders in heaven above, and signs in the earth beneath: blood, and fire, and vapor of smoke.

 198